replit/kaboom/doc/14-spritemerge.md

 ```

-Let's create an animation object `anims` which will animate our sprites so they move in place.
+Next we'll create an animation object `anims`, which will animate our sprites so they move in place:

 ```javascript
 const anims = {